appbaseio/esc/searchbar/searchbar.md

 This article is a part of the series on [**how to build a search bar**](https://appbaseio.gitbooks.io/esc/content/searchbar/introduction.html).

-## How to make normal search bar
+## How to make a normal search bar

 This chapter therefore provides a quick implementation details of normal search bar using Elasticsearch.

-The main functionality we need for the normal text searching are
+The main functionalities that we will need for doing this are:

-1. **Auto complete** - While user typing we need to provide auto completion for the input queries.
+1. **Auto complete** - While user types, we need to provide auto-completion for the input queries.
 Auto-complete functionality should be as fast as a user types to provide instant feedback relevant to what a user has already typed in.
 Elasticsearch provides a convenient way to get autocomplete up and running quickly with its completion suggester feature.
-2. **Suggestions**(or full text search) - Use quick suggestions to help users save time, iterate on their searches, and get the results they want.
+2. **Suggestions**\(or full text search\) - Use quick suggestions to help users save time, iterate on their searches, and get the results they want.
 It helps to show the relevant data to user’s inputs.

-`Note:` Understand the implementation details of above two functionalities through these chapters - [Auto Completion](https://github.com/appbaseio/esc/blob/master/searchbar/auto-complete.md) and [Suggestions](https://github.com/appbaseio/esc/blob/master/searchbar/suggestions.md)
+`Note:` You can deep dive into the implementation details of the above two functionalities through these chapters - [Auto Completion](https://github.com/appbaseio/esc/blob/master/searchbar/auto-complete.md) and [Suggestions](https://github.com/appbaseio/esc/blob/master/searchbar/suggestions.md).

 ## Defining Mappings